 S. No. Course Outcomes CO-1.
 Have an insight of the internal systems and their functions CO-2.
 Have a better understanding of our body CO-3.
 Understand various anatomical aspects of different animals CO-4.
-Understand the physiological aspects of various organ systems CO-5.
-Have knowledge about the evolution among different invertebrates and vertebrates CO-6.
-Have an insight on the internal systems and their functions
+Understand the physiological aspects of various organ systems Have knowledge about the evolution among different invertebrates and vertebrates CO-6.
+Have an insight on the internal systems and their functions for by for free on &

-M.Sc.
-Zoology Semester-II COURSE CODE: ZooC-602 COURSE TITLE: METABOLIC REGULATION OF CELL
+COURSE TITLE: METABOLIC REGULATION OF CELL